fileapinet/api/docs/To-do.md

 * Crack Bitcoin wallet password.
 * Detect programming language in a file.
 * Virus scan.
-* Convert video file to other video formats.
 * Convert FinalDraft/Celtx files to other formats.
 * Add watermark to image.